- Future Students

 The Division of History and Political Science will provide students with knowledge and understanding of all aspects of human endeavor from a Christian perspective.
 The Division concentrates on the history and foundations of all human civilization as well as the history and government of the United States in the past and at present.
 All classes will expect high achievement by faculty and student.
 Students are encouraged to be good citizens, leaders in all they do, and servants of Christ to understand and change the world by the power of the Holy Spirit.

-As a service learning project, students in the spring 2010 American South HI442 class, under the direction of Dr. Henry Robertson, Chair of the Division of History & Political Science, put together a guide to the Civil War veteran burials at Mount Olivet Cemetery in Pineville, Louisiana.
+As a service learning project, students in the spring 2010 American South HI442 class, under the direction of Dr. Henry Robertson, former Chair of the Division of History & Political Science, put together a guide to the Civil War veteran burials at Mount Olivet Cemetery in Pineville, Louisiana.
 View the Guide to the Civil War Veterans Buried at Mount Olivet Cemetery

-The Civil War Guide to the Red River Campaign was written by the spring 2007 Civil War HI440 class, under the direction of Dr. Henry Robertson, Chair of the Division of History & Political Science.
+The Civil War Guide to the Red River Campaign was written by the spring 2007 Civil War HI440 class, under the direction of Dr. Henry Robertson, former Chair of the Division of History & Political Science.